LifeMC/LifeSkript/README.md

 # LifeSkript Skript Fork
 LifeSkript is a plugin for Bukkit/Spigot, which allows server owners and other people to modify their servers without learning Java.
-It can also be useful if you do know Java; some tasks are quicker to do with Skript, and so it can be used for prototyping etc.
+It can also be useful if you do know Java; some tasks are quicker to do with Skript, and so it can be used for prototyping etc., also Skript is a very easy and understandable domain-specific scripting language, written in plain english sentences.
+Read the wiki for a great tutorial.

 # Server Compatibility
 Requirements for running Skript is:
 - Java 6 **or later** installed.
-- A bukkit or bukkit-based (craftbukkit, spigot, paperspigot etc.) server to run Skript.
+- A bukkit or bukkit-based (craftbukkit, spigot, paperspigot, tacospigot etc.) server to run Skript.
 - Minecraft version compatibility is:
   - Tested: 1.7.10 - 1.8.8
   - Can maybe work: 1.2.5+